Travel and Business Expenses

 Posters can be printed through Fedex Kinko’s, located below Warren Towers.
 If you expect to get reimbursed, you must contact a Physics Department staff member to place the order to avoid paying tax.
 You will not be reimbursed for any tax incurred if you pay out of pocket.

-What should I know about renting a car?
+I am Faculty/Staff, what should I know about renting a car?

 INTERNATIONAL: Faculty and staff traveling internationally should not purchase additional rental insurance when using their BU travel card.
 If the traveler does not have a BU travel card (e.g. students, visiting researchers) or the travel card can’t be used, additional rental insurance may be purchased.